jimbono/stencil-form-telemetry/readme.md

-# Stencil Components Demo with Telemetry - Demo
+# Stencil Components with Telemetry - Demo

 This project implements a demo of stencil components with built-in telemetry capabilities.
 It demonstrates how to effectively collect user behavior data and business metrics while maintaining high performance and scalability.